 - Checks bounce when there should be adequate resources.

 - A recent change of title to the house in favor of a “friend” when the older person is incapable of understanding the nature of the transaction or an eviction notice arrives when the older person thought he or she owned the house

 - Canceled checks no longer sent to the older person’s house

 - Promises of “lifelong care” in exchange for willing or deeding property/bank accounts to a caregiver

-- An older person is placed in a nursing home below his or her financial means.
+- An older person is placed in a nursing home below their financial means.

-- An older person complains that he or she used to have money, but does not have it anymore.
+- An older person complains that they used to have money but do not have it anymore.

 - A caregiver is evasive about financial arrangements.

 - An older person is fearful or seems afraid to speak in front of a household member or companion.

 - Someone accompanying an older person seeks to prevent interaction with others.

 - An older person is isolated or in an unhealthy or unsafe environment.